pmuston/minimongo/README.rst

             # A connection to your DB is automatically created.
             database = "minimongo"
             collection = "rocks"

             # Now, we programatically declare what indices we want.
             # The arguments to the Index constructor are identical to
+            # the args to pymongo"s ensure_index function.
+            indices = (
+                Index("a"),
+            )

+    class FooRS(Model):
+        class Meta:
+            # Here, we specify the database ,collection names and replicaset name.
+            # A connection to your DB is automatically created.
+            database = "minimongo"
+            collection = "rocks"
+            replicaset = "rs0"

+            # Now, we programatically declare what indices we want.
+            # The arguments to the Index constructor are identical to